Container Diff

 While containers are (usually) immutable, software is not.
 Apps, libraries, dependencies, and metadata change all the time in container images, and keeping track of those changes is a daunting task.

-between one container version and another.
+Container Diff lets you easily see a Git-like diff between one container version and another.
 It provides a Git-like comparison that developers are familiar with and that can be used in the following ways:

 The Container Diff feature can be accessed in several ways.